3.3 Contextual Inquiry

 -

 Get permission to record.
 Audio at minimum, video or screen-share if it doesn’t change behavior.
-Promise the customer you’ll send them a summary and ask before quoting them anywhere.
+Promise the participant you’ll send them a summary and ask before quoting them anywhere.

 Execution